 Students are eligible to apply for the program during spring semester of their first year on campus.
 Finalists for the program will participate in an interview process.
-A panel made up of University faculty, staff and administrators, employers and CSU alumni will make final selections.
 Those students best positioned to be selected will have:

 - Achieved at least a 2.5 GPA during their first semester at CSU.